vrano714/max30102-tutorial-raspberrypi/README.md

 | - (pin7; GPIO 4)        | INT       |
 | GND (pin9)              | GND       |

+The code requires all 5 pins to work correctly.
+Please ensure that `INT` pin is connected.

 ### Record Raw Values

 You can initialize the sensor by running the followings.